Retained Modified Scheme

 How is my membership worked out?

-If you are a retained firefighter, your membership is worked out using your pay.
-The pensionable pay that you have received for a scheme year is compared with the full-time equivalent rate of pay for your role.
+If you're a retained firefighter, your membership is worked out using your pay.
+The pensionable pay that you've received for a scheme year is compared with the full-time equivalent rate of pay for your role.

 A retained firefighter has worked for three years, from 1 April 2007 to 31 March 2010.
 The full-time equivalent level of pay for their role over the same three-year period is: